 The Town of Andover provides a full array of high-quality services to the general public, including: full-time police and fire protection; schools for grades kindergarten through 12 (one early childhood, five elementary, three middle, one senior high, and one reg. voc. tech. high); solid waste disposal and recycling; street maintenance and snow removal; public health and natural resource protection; elder, youth and veterans services; a full service library; and various parks, playgrounds, conservation lands, and recreational programs.
 The Town also operates its own water supply, purification, and distribution system; and provides sanitary waste disposal via connections to a regional treatment facility.
 During the summer months the Town operates Pomp’s Pond, a family and youth oriented recreation area located off Abbott Street, which includes recreational and instructional swimming; shaded picnic tables; boat rentals; volleyball; and a children’s playground.
 The Town of Andover is committed to a high degree of community responsiveness; providing high quality services to its citizens, and conducting all of its affairs in a professional manner.

 Andover is home to businesses of all sizes.
 The town is known for its vibrant and diversified local economy.
 With its major intersecting highways, busy rail-line, and proximity to international airports in Boston and Manchester, Andover is a true business “cross roads.”
 The town offers several industrial parks, a thriving downtown central business district, and a number of mixed use commercial areas.
 Andover is a highly sought after location for large companies representing major industries, including those involved in defense contracting, computer hardware and software, biotech, and medical products.
-Andover’s ten largest commercial/industrial employers are Raytheon, Philips Electronics, Pfizer, Putnam Investments, Vicor, Verizon, Compaq, Gillette, Smith-Nephew, and Comverse Network Systems.
+Andover’s largest commercial/ industrial employers are: Raytheon, Phillips Healthcare, Pfizer Biopharmaceuticals, Putman Investments, Schneider Electric, Vicor Computer Equipment, Verizon Communications, Enterasys, Hewlett Packard, and Smith & Nephew Medical Devices.
 There are approximately 259 acres of developable commercial and industrial land remaining in town, as well as significant office space rental opportunities, suitable for accommodating almost any business need.

 Andover welcomes visitors and tourists from across the globe.
 Cultural attractions abound in the community and surrounding area, including a verity of performing arts, museums, and historical sites.
 Professional minor league baseball and hockey can be viewed at nearby venues.
 The town offers a myriad of opportunities to explore and enjoy the great outdoors.
 Whether it’s hitting the links at one of the world class golf courses, hiking or cross country skiing along the many trails running through conservation lands, or canoeing along the pristine Shawsheen River, there’s something for everyone.
 Harold Parker State Forest provides an additional 3,000 acres of open space for fishing, camping, biking, and horseback riding.
 With its numerous lodging options conveniently located just off Interstates 93 and 495, and its central location within the greater Merrimack Valley region, Andover is an ideal location for vacation and business travelers.
 Come and make Andover your home away from home.